Stone chipping flew everywhere.

 It was hotter than yesterday.
 The sun blasted a fiery hole out of a brassy sky and the valley, way below us, shimmered and danced like a steaming cauldron.
 There were no cold places left in the world.

 I said, “Forty-two,” and lifted the water bottle from beside me on the anthill.
 I took a deep swallow.
 Komo eyed me malevolently.
 I smirked and waved him back to work.
-The hammer blurred in its arc.
+He swung the hammer.

 I said, “Forty-three,” and sighed.
 I took another swallow from the bottle.
 Komo glanced over at me.
 His craggy, angular black face reminded me of a statue that had been rained on.
 He stood there, hefting the hammer in his massive hands.
 I returned his gaze and smiled.
 “Forty-three,” I reminded him, not unkindly.